glasnt/talks/2019_10_PyGotham.podium/slides.md

 I prefer this line.

 I'm a sysadmin, I'm not your sysadmin.

+being a play on the line "I'm a lawyer I'm not your lawyer".

 I've been a sysadmin, operations engineer, SRE, whatever you want to call it